A New Agricultural Initiative

-Last spring, we announced a new agricultural initiative: Threefold Educational Foundation’s Pfeiffer Center and The Fellowship Community’s Duryea Farm combined our farming and educational activities in a new cooperative endeavor, creating a mutually supportive association of work and community.
+Threefold Educational Foundation’s Pfeiffer Center and The Fellowship Community’s Duryea Farm have combined farming and educational activities in a new cooperative endeavor, creating a mutually supportive association of work and community.

 The “new” farm includes nine acres under cultivation, almost 39 acres of pasture and hay, Rockland County’s only cows and dairy, two draft horses, and a small apiary.
-Our Farm Leadership Team – Megan Durney, Kim Pace, and Peter Alexanian, mentored by Mac Mead – worked hard all summer to develop a biodynamic farm individuality in our suburban setting: caring for the land, feeding our neighbors, enriching community life, and offering educational opportunities to all ages and interests.
+Our Farm Leadership Team – Megan Durney and Kim Pace, mentored by Mac Mead – are working daily to develop a biodynamic farm individuality in our suburban setting: caring for the land, feeding our neighbors, enriching community life, and offering educational opportunities to all ages and interests.

-This season, our produce and dairy products supplied the Fellowship Community’s 150 members and co-workers, a 30-share CSA, and a weekly Farm Stand at the Hand & Hoe, as well as patrons of Threefold Café and the Hungry Hollow Co-op.
-Hundreds of children joined in farm tasks with the Nature Place Day Camp and Farm & Garden Days.
-The new school year brought Chestnut Ridge Middle School students back for Neighbor to Neighbor, Green Meadow Waldorf School third-graders for their Farm Block, Otto Specht School students back to their Duryea Farm greenhouse, and a fresh batch of adult learners with the Pfeiffer Center’s One-Year Part-Time Training in Biodynamics.
+Each season, our produce and dairy products supply the Fellowship Community’s 130 members and co-workers, a 30-share CSA, and a weekly Farm Stand, as well as patrons of Threefold Café and the Hungry Hollow Co-op.
+Hundreds of children join in farm tasks with the Nature Place Day Camp and Farm & Garden Days.
+Chestnut Ridge Middle School students visit the farm with the Neighbor to Neighbor after-school program; children from Green Meadow Waldorf School experience their third-grade farm block with us, and Otto Specht School students raise winter greens in one of our greenhouses.

-Our farm and our faces may be familiar, but our initiative is very much a start-up, and we have big aspirations: new and expanded educational programs for adults and children, more produce for an expanded CSA and farm stand, delivering our milk in reusable glass bottles, more products made from our healing plants, and honey sales to our neighbors, to name just a few.
+Looking ahead, we aspire to create new and expanded educational programs for adults and children; to grow more produce for an expanded CSA and farm stand; to deliver our milk in reusable glass bottles; to offer more products made from our healing plants and more honey from our apiary.